JacquelynGarcia/RecipeAnalysis/README.md

 ## **Fairness Analysis**

-To evaluate the fairness of our final model, we investigated whether the model performs differently for recipes categorized as "low-calorie" (≤500 calories) versus "high-calorie" (>500 calories).
-This analysis aimed to determine if the Root Mean Squared Error (RMSE) for predictions varied significantly between these two groups, which could indicate potential bias in the model.
+To evaluate the fairness of our final model, I investigated whether the model performs differently for recipes categorized as "low-calorie" (≤500 calories) versus "high-calorie" (>500 calories).
+This analysis aimed to determine if the Root Mean Squared Error (RMSE) for predictions varied significantly between these two groups.

 #### Null and Alternative Hypotheses:
 - Null Hypothesis (H₀): The model is fair, and any observed differences in RMSE between low-calorie and high-calorie recipes are due to random chance.
 - Alternative Hypothesis (H₁): The model is unfair, with a significant difference in RMSE between the two groups.

 #### Test Statistic:
-The difference in RMSE between high-calorie and low-calorie recipes was selected as the test statistic, as RMSE is an appropriate metric for evaluating regression models.
+The difference in RMSE between high-calorie and low-calorie recipes was selected as the test statistic.

 #### Observed Results:
 - RMSE for Low-Calorie Recipes: 0.344